-Meet John Doe is, for me, one of Frank Capra's most fascinating films.
-The scene of Norton's thugs routing a much ballyhooed John Doe rally when the threads of his plan start to unravel is not only one of the director's finest, but one of the finest scenes in 1940s cinema.
+Meet John Doe is, for me, one of Capra and Riskin's most fascinating films.
+The scene of Norton's thugs routing a much-ballyhooed John Doe rally when the threads of his plan start to unravel is not only one of the director's finest, but one of the finest scenes in 1940s cinema.
 Note the cinematography by legendary George Barnes, multiple Oscar nominee and winner for Rebecca; also a mentor to Gregg Toland.
 The rally scene is heartbreaking and chilling for the viewer, and must have been a point of pride for its creators.

 "I should be drinking milk, you know.
 This stuff is poison."

 Frank Capra also had a way with his casting and use of the best of film's character actors.
-Always reliable James Gleason had quite a year that included his Oscar nominated performance of Max Corkle in Here Comes Mr. Jordan, as well as his Oscar-worthy performance of editor Henry Connell in Meet John Doe.
-His drunken, but most clear-headed rant to John is a performance for the ages.
+Always reliable James Gleason had quite a year that included his Oscar-nominated performance of Max Corkle in Here Comes Mr. Jordan, as well as his Oscar-worthy performance of editor Henry Connell in Meet John Doe.
+His drunken, yet clear-headed rant to John is a performance for the ages.